Massachusetts College of Pharmacy and Health Sciences

-Massachusetts College of Pharmacy and Health Sciences (MCPHS) is a private university focused on health- and life-sciences education, with campuses in Boston, Massachusetts, Worcester, Massachusetts, and Manchester, New Hampshire, as well as online programs.
+Massachusetts College of Pharmacy and Health Sciences (MCPHS) is a private university focused on health- and life-sciences education, with campuses in Boston, Worcester, Massachusetts, and Manchester, New Hampshire, as well as online programs.
 The university provides traditional and accelerated programs of study focused on professional education in pharmacy and the health sciences.

 History

 MCPHS was founded by fourteen Boston pharmacists as the Massachusetts College of Pharmacy in 1823 and is the oldest higher education institution in Boston.
 It is also the second-oldest and largest college of pharmacy in the United States, preceded only by the Philadelphia College of Pharmacy (Now the Philadelphia College of Pharmacy’s Doctor of Pharmacy program at Saint Joseph’s University), established in 1821.
 In 1825, the university published the First American Pharmaceutical Library Catalogue, detailing the effects of many pharmaceutical products.
 In 1852, the university obtained a charter from the Great Court of the Commonwealth of Massachusetts to award its first formal degree.

 In 1918, the university built the George Robert White Building in the Longwood Medical Area in Boston, across from Harvard Medical School to serve as its main campus.
 In 1979, The General Court of the Commonwealth of Massachusetts approved a reform in the charter of the University to permit degree awarding authority in the allied health sciences, and the university formally changed its name to the Massachusetts College of Pharmacy and Allied Health Sciences.

 The institution would later shorten its name to Massachusetts College of Pharmacy and Health Sciences (MCPHS).
 MCPHS added a campus in Worcester, Massachusetts, in 2000 and an expanded campus in Manchester, New Hampshire in 2002.
 Also in 2002, MCPHS obtained and integrated the Forsyth School of Dental Hygienists into the University by introducing an Oral Hygiene Course.
 During this period, MCPHS grew to include a School of Pharmacy, a School of Physician Assistant Studies, a School of Optometry, a School of Physical Therapy, a School of Arts and Sciences, School of Nursing, a School of Dental Hygiene, and a School of Medical Imaging and Therapeutics, School of Healthcare Business, School of Occupational Therapy, and School of Acupuncture.

 In the spring of 2013, the institution legally modified its name to MCPHS University to represent this growth and the variety of programs it provides while retaining its acronym "MCPHS."
 In April 2016, MCPHS acquired the New England School of Acupuncture (NESA).

 In 2017, the school was dealing with overcrowding after a surge in enrollment.
 In 2018, MCPHS added new residence halls and did extensive renovations.
 In 2019 the school received an award for restoring the Duncan and Goodell Building at 34 Mechanic Street in Worcester and also added the School of Professional Studies.

 In 2021, the university reverted to using its full name as the Massachusetts College of Pharmacy and Health Sciences.